Russia accuses rebels in Aleppo of killing civilians

 By ASSOCIATED PRESS Published: November 1, 2016

-MOSCOW — Russia's defense minister is accusing the Syrian rebels of massive shelling of residential areas in the city of Aleppo.
+MOSCOW — Russia's defense minister on Tuesday accused the Syrian rebels of massive shelling of residential areas in the city of Aleppo.

 Sergei Shoigu said over 2,000 militants backed by dozens of tanks and armored vehicles have launched attacks on living quarters, schools and hospitals in the government-controlled part of the city.
 He also claimed the rebels blocked civilians from leaving the rebel-controlled neighborhoods, killing dozens.